soupi/learn-haskell-blog-generator/src/07-environment.md

 ## Environment

 We can represent our environment as a record data type and build it from user input.
-The user input can be a from command-line arguments, a configuration file, or something else.
+The user input can be from command-line arguments, a configuration file, or something else.

 ```hs